 Why do we collect, use and hold your personal information?

-We collect, use and hold your personal information as part of the pre-employment process and to provide you with products and services, including migration, membership and business training.
-We also collect, use and hold your personal information to manage our ongoing relationship with you and perform functions and activities relating to our businesses.
+We collect, use and hold your personal information as part of the pre-employment process, membership process and to provide you with products and services, including membership and business training.
+We also collect, use and hold your personal information to manage our ongoing relationship with you and perform functions and activities relating to our businesses, including processing payments, accounting, auditing, billing and collection.

 Data will be used for the following purposes: